-Conserving biodiversity means protecting and preserving rainforest landscapes, species populations, genes, and interactions.
+Conserving biodiversity means protecting and preserving rainforest landscapes, plant and wildlife populations, genes, and interactions.

-Rainforests support an incredible range of plants and animals.
+Rainforests support an incredible range of plants and wildlife.
 Species interactions contribute significantly to the health of the rainforest ecosystem and its resilience.
 Therefore, protecting species and their habitats preserves biodiversity.

 Disturbance and destruction of the rainforest environment caused by development, clearing, and introduced species places stress on rainforest ecosystems and undermines their delicate balance.
-The result is that an increasing number of rainforest communities, plants, and animal species are being listed as threatened, endangered, or critically endangered.
+The result is that an increasing number of rainforest communities, plants, and wildlife species are being listed as threatened, endangered, or critically endangered.

 By focussing on biodiversity protection, Rainforest Rescue contributes directly to improved conservation outcomes.
 Rainforests are the most complex terrestrial ecosystems on the planet.
 This complexity reflects the myriad life forms and multiple layers and habitats that create the structure of the forest.
 Within the global rainforests, there are recognised biodiversity ‘hot spots’ which Rainforest Rescue makes a priority focus.

 Rainforest Rescue protects and conserves rainforest biodiversity by purchasing high conservation value rainforest properties and establishing conservation covenants.
-We also rehabilitate and restore disturbed rainforest areas, and initiate awareness campaigns targeted at critically important species, such as the Southern Cassowary.
+We also rehabilitate and restore disturbed rainforest areas, and initiate awareness campaigns targeted at critically important wildlife species, such as the Southern Cassowary.